Altéo: Renovations

 Starting in 2019, the 43 MI 2N Altéo trains are scheduled to undergo a renovation project that will modernize the cars' interior (replacement of seats and floor coverings, improved lighting, new multi-purpose areas), the installation of a video surveillance system, the improvement of accessibility for passengers with reduced mobility (adding a call button for passengers in wheelchairs and improved loudspeaker system) and the improvement of the on-board passenger information system.
 The exterior of the train will also receive the new Île-de-France Mobilités livery (grey, white and light blue) that other forms of public transportation in Paris are now receiving.
 The €134 million renovation contract was awarded to CAF and will be paid for by RATP and Île-de-France Mobilités.
 The first renovated trains are expected to enter revenue service by early 2023.

 Description

 Altéos are able to operate on two different types of electrical power: RATP's 1.5 kV DC network and SNCF's 25 kV AC network.
 The trains primarily operate using 1.5 kV DC, except when operating over the western A3 and A5 branches (between Houilles–Carrières-sur-Seine station and Cergy-le-Haut station or Poissy station).

 Altéos made their commercial debut on 6 June 1997.
 43 trainsets with a total of 215 cars were built for the RER A line.

-Formations

-As of 1 March 2022, 43 MI 2N Altéo trainsets were based at the Achères, Rueil-Malmaison, Sucy-en-Brie and Torcy RATP depots.

-As shown below, the trainsets are formed with three motored cars and two non-powered (trailer) cars (3M2T).